steniowagner/mindCast/README.md

 ## Functionalities

-- Choose your interests (all, technology, philosfy, science, business, pop-culture or history - it will be used to make requests in order to have a personalized app with what the user want to hear about)
+- Choose your interests (all, technology, philosophy, science, business, pop-culture or history - it will be used to make requests in order to have a personalized app with what the user want to hear about)

 - Get informations about a specific Author, with his New Releases/Featured Podcats and Related Authors